-Yitzhak Eliyahu was a central figure, not just for guests at the pension but also within the community.
-He read the weekly portion from the Torah and served as the cantor of the Ashkenazi synagogue in Rome.
+Yitzhak Eliyahu was a central figure, not just for guests at the pension but also within the Jewish community.
 He was informally regarded as the Rabbi of the Ashkenazi community in Rome.
+He read the weekly portion from the Torah and served as the cantor of the synagogue.

 In 1930, Gita married Haim Vittorio Labi, a wealthy jeweler from Benghazi, Libya, who stayed at the pension during a business trip and fell in love with the innkeeper’s beautiful daughter.
 After the wedding, the couple sailed to Benghazi, where their sons were born.
 Every year, the boys were taken to visit their grandparents in Rome.
 Moshe and Eldad remember visiting the local synagogue and marionette theater with their grandfather.

 I stayed with you as an émigré, a refugee